 Each question you ask should help you flesh out an image of your ideal customer.
-Picture yourself really putting yourself in their shoes.
-What life are they living, why would they be interested in what you have to sell, and what steps are they taking to purchase from you.
+Put yourself in their shoes.
+What life are they living?
+Why would they be interested in what you have to sell?
+What steps are they taking to purchase from you?

-Think about it… most people aren’t on Twitter to watch long-form videos or scrolling through Instagram to read a massive blog post.
+Think about it… Most people aren’t on Twitter to watch long-form videos, nor are Instagram users scrolling their feeds to read lengthy blog posts.

 Take a look at the chart below.
-What platforms are they using?
+If you were to segment by age, which platforms would your target audience be using?

-Facebook and YouTube have a huge number of users across the board.
+Facebook and YouTube have a large number of users across the board.
 LinkedIn’s highest age group are 30-49-year-olds, while Instagram’s is 18-29-year-olds.

 Is there a subreddit for your audience on Reddit?

 Is your audience asking questions you could help answer on Quora?

 Are they reading articles about your industry on Medium?

 Are they pinning images, infographics or ideas on Pinterest?